June 11, 2018

 If you are a XenMobile Service customer, you also receive XenMobile Service updates and communications directly from the XenMobile Cloud Ops Team.
 Those updates keep you current with new features, known issues, fixed issues, and so on.

 XenMobile maintains the XenMobile Service environments with the latest XenMobile rolling patches by the Cloud Operations team.
-Citrix sends your designated contact a notification about the time and date for maintenance and the level of impact it has on the environment.
 To obtain specific patches or fixes that are required before the rolling patch, contact Citrix Technical Support.

 If you have any issues with your environment, contact Citrix Technical Support or your Citrix Account Team.
 Such issues might include mobile device enrollment, XenMobile console access, or Secure Mail issues.